snd/criterion/README.md

 var c = criterion({x: 7, y: 8});
 ```

-criterion returns an object.
-sql and a list of parameter bindings can be generated from the object:
+sql and a list of parameter bindings can be generated from the object returned by criterion:

 ```javascript
 c.sql();        // => 'x = ?
 AND y = ?'